Why do people keep cutting me in half to see if my insides are green?

 The Great Underarm Campaign:

 In 1915, Harper’s Bazaar featured a shocking photo of a woman wearing a sleeveless dress that revealed a smooth and silky underarm.
 This was followed by an advertising campaign by Wilkinson Sword to convince women that it was non-hygienic to have hairy pits.
-I’m sure that sword sales were waning.
-The sales of razor blades doubled in less than two years as women become self-conscious of having manly underarms–heaven forbid.
-I wonder when mass-produced deodorant came onto the market?
+I’m sure that sword sales were waning and the razor blade was a promising addition to their product range.
+Thanks to this marketing push, sales of razor blades doubled in less than two years.
+No one, after all, wanted to be accused of having man pits.

 “Mum” was the word and Pens saved our armpits: